-Lawrence A. Johansen was the System's Director of Investments for the Fiscal Year ending June 30, 2022.
-The Investment Committee would like to recognize Mr. Johansen, who retired effective September 1, 2022, for his contribution and dedicated service.
-Mr. Johansen served as the primary staff liaison on investment matters.
+Raynald D. Leveque was the System's Chief Investment Officer for the Fiscal Year ending June 30, 2023.
+In this capacity, Mr. Leveque served as the primary staff liaison on investment matters.
 In addition, he directed all aspects of the System's investment program including the development of recommendations regarding the System's overall investment strategy and asset allocation; oversight of external portfolio managers; and promoting productive relationships with investment consultants and service providers.
-A biography of Mr.
+A biography of Mr. Leveque follows this report.